Making Fields Readonly

 It is often reasonable to use the 'readonly' modifier for fields that are assigned in the declaration or in a constructor and only have read usages.
 By default, ReSharper suggests you making a field readonly if the above conditions are met.
 It highlights such fields and suggests the corresponding quick-fix or fix in scope:

-If you do not want ReSharper to suggest you this, you can change the severity level of the code inspection that detects it (Field can be made readonly).
+If you do not want ReSharper to suggest you this, you can disable the code inspection that detects it (Field can be made readonly).

 The reverse functionality is also available.
-If you decide to change a readonly field later in your code (which leads to compiler error), ReSharper detects the error and suggests fixing it by removing the 'readonly' keyword from the filed:
+If you decide to change a readonly field later in your code (which leads to a compiler error), ReSharper detects the error and suggests fixing it by removing the 'readonly' keyword from the field:

 Another option to make fields readonly in a bulk mode is code cleanup.
 You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.

 To add the 'readonly' keyword to fields that only have read access

 - Open the Code Cleanup options: .

 - Create a new profile as described in the Code Cleanup section.
 In the Selected profile settings section for the new profile, tick the Make field read-only, if possible check box.

 - Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
 For more information, see Managing and Sharing ReSharper Settings.